piriya33/CDC_Wordpress/wp-content/plugins/really-simple-ssl/readme.txt

 Yes.
 There is a dedicated network settings page where you can switch between network activated SSL and per page SSL.
 In the dedicated pro for multisite plugin, you can override all site settings for SSL on the network level, and can activate and deactivate SSL in the network menu for each site.

 == Changelog ==
+= 3.2.6 =
+* Optimized plusone count function
+* Disabled Javascript redirect by default
+* Fixed a bug in the setting highlight function where an undefined setting name could cause a warning

+= 3.2.5 =
+* Fixed typo in trace_log() function call

+= 3.2.4 =
+* Improved and added dashboard notices
+* Improved debug logging
+* Added option to dismiss all Really Simple SSL notices
+* Fixed a bug where other plugins buttons had their style reset

+= 3.2.3 =
+* Added right-to-left text support
+* Show a plusone behind the notice that generated it
+* Added a dismiss text link to dismissible notices
+* Added highlighting to .htaccess redirect option after clicking on dashboard link
+* Added option to dismiss all notices
+* Added site health notice

+= 3.2.2 =
+* Fix: some single sites setup were having issues with multisite files being included.

+= 3.2.1 =
+* Fix: error in regex, cause a fatal error in cases where a plus one already was showing in the settings menu

+= 3.2 =
+* Added update counter to Settings/SSL menu item if recommended settings aren't enabled yet
+* Added WP-CLI support
+* Tweak: made some dashboard items dismissible
+* Tweak: added link on multisite networkwide activation notice to switch function hook to fix conversions hanging on 0%
+* Tweak: required WordPress version now 4.6 because of get_networks() version

 = 3.1.5 =
 * Fix: fixed a bug where having an open_basedir defined showed PHP warnings when using htaccess.conf